allegro/allegro.tech/_posts/2016-04-26-meet-retrofit2.md

 ## Retrofit2 - how to start

-There is a [http://square.github.io/retrofit/](decent manual) available on Square’s Github page which should be enough to start but I will provide you with some code snippets as well.
+There is a [decent manual](http://square.github.io/retrofit/) available on Square’s Github page which should be enough to start but I will provide you with some code snippets as well.

 ### Dependencies